 The 2008 Management Equity Incentive Plan provides for various forms of stock-based compensation for eligible key employees through May 2018.
 Management stock-based compensation includes stock options, restricted stock and performance stock units.
 The 2008 Non-Employee Directors' Equity Incentive Plan provides for grants of stock options and restricted stock to non-employee directors through May 2018.
 Stock options are granted at market value option prices and expire after ten years.
 Stock options are exercisable beginning three years after the grant date.
 Restricted stock is granted without payment to the company and generally vests three years after the grant date.
-Unvested stock options, restricted stock and performance stock units are forfeited if the grantee's employment with the company terminates for any reason other than retirement, death or disability.
+In general, unvested stock options, restricted stock and performance stock units are forfeited if the participant's employment with the company terminates for any reason other than retirement, death or disability.
 Certain restricted stock for management retention vests in three equal tranches four, five and six years after the grant date.
-Unvested restricted stock for management retention is forfeited if the grantee's employment with the company terminates for any reason other than death or disability.
-Restricted stock and performance stock units are valued at the market value of the stock on the grant date.
-The final number of shares to be issued for performance stock units may range from zero to 200% of the target award based on achieving targeted performance conditions over a three year performance period.
+Unvested restricted stock for management retention is forfeited if the participant's employment with the company terminates for any reason other than death or disability.
+Restricted stock is valued at the market value of the stock on the grant date.
+The final number of shares to be issued for performance stock units may range from zero to 200% of the target award based on achieving a targeted return on net assets, total shareholder return or other specific performance or market conditions over the performance period.
+Performance stock units with a performance condition are valued at the market value of the stock on the grant date.
+Performance stock units with a market condition are valued at an estimated fair value using a Monte Carlo model.
 We issue Stock Compensation Trust shares or new shares for stock option exercises and grants of restricted stock and performance stock.
-As of December 31, 2011, there were 355,002 and 236,489 shares, respectively, reserved for future grants under the management and non-employee directors' equity incentive plans.
+As of December 31, 2012, there were 2,052,924 and 207,952 shares, respectively, reserved for future grants under the management and non-emplo